-3.5.
+3.6.
 In-year admissions

-- 3.5.1.
+- 3.6.1.
 Applications for in-year admissions are accepted and will be processed on a case-by-case basis in accordance with these published admission arrangements.
-In-year admissions forms can be obtained from Halton Borough Council's website. - [The LA co-ordinates the academy's in-year admissions, and any application for an in-year admission will need to be made through the LA] - 3.5.2.
+In-year admissions forms can be obtained from Halton BC website. - Halton BC co-ordinates the academy's in-year admissions, and any application for an in-year admission will need to be made through Halton BC. - 3.6.2.
 The academy will participate in the LA's Fair Access Protocol.
-Children included in the Fair Access Protocol will take precedence over those held on the waiting list.
-Once a child has been identified for admission to the academy under the Fair Access Protocol, the academy will notify the local authority within seven calendar days of the decision to accept or refuse the child's admission. - 3.5.3.
+Students included in the Fair Access Protocol will take precedence over those held on the waiting list.
+Once a student has been identified for admission to the academy under the Fair Access Protocol the academy will notify the local authority within seven calendar days of the decision to accept or refuse the student's admission. - 3.6.3.
 It the academy refuses entry, the local authority may request a direction from the Secretary of State.
 The decision of the Secretary of State will be binding upon the academy.

-3.6.
+3.7.
 Unsuccessful applications

-- 3.6.1.
-The academy will inform the child's parents if a decision has been made to refuse their child a place at the academy for which they have applied, this will include the reason why admission was refused, information about the right to appeal, deadlines and contact details.
-Any appeal is before an independent admissions appeal panel. - 3.6.2.
+- 3.7.1.
+The academy will inform the child's parent if a decision has been made to refuse their child a place at the academy for which they have applied, this will include the reason why admission was refused, information about the right to appeal, deadlines and contact details.
+Any appeal is before an independent admissions appeal panel. - 3.7.2.
 A timetable for organising and hearing appeals will be set and published on the academy's website by 28 February each year for the normal admissions round.
-The academy will inform OAT's Head of Governance of any admissions appeals. - 3.6.3.
+The academy will inform OAT of any admissions appeals. - 3.7.3.
 A child is allowed to be on the academy waiting list while an appeal is lodged, and the appeal will not affect their position on the list.
-The decision of the appeals panel is binding on the academy
+The decision of the appeals panel is binding on the academy.